Dexalot/dexalot-docs/docs/articles/validation/README.md

 ---
 # Dexalot Validation Program
 ![subnet](/images/validation/subnet.png)
-## Info for Validators and Delegators
+## Information for Validators and Delegators
 The Dexalot team has been working hard all spring and summer on building our Avalanche subnet, and we are happy to announce the launching of the new Dexalot is just around the corner.
 Users will have a far better trading experience with cheaper transaction and trading fees unmatched on Avalanche, better liquidity, tighter bid-offer spreads, blazing speed, and many other new features and innovations that are coming out soon.
 Stay tuned to this and our other channels for further announcements on everything we are building.

 However, for today, we want to focus on our plans for validators and delegators.